 - Dairy free milk for brushing

-Heat the oil in a frying pan and add 1 tsp cumin seeds and 1 tsp mustard seeds.
+- Heat the oil in a frying pan and add 1 teaspoon cumin seeds and 1 teaspoon mustard seeds.
 When the mustard seeds start to pop add 1 chopped onion.

-Add 2 chopped cloves of garlic and a 1 inch piece of ginger, chopped, stir and cook for a further minute.
-Add 1/2 tsp turmeric, stir and cook well for a further minute.
+- Add 2 chopped cloves of garlic and a 1 inch piece of ginger, chopped, stir and cook for a further minute.
+Add ½ teaspoon turmeric, stir and cook well for a further minute.

-Stir through the two cooked potatoes and 1/2 tin of chickpeas and mash well.
-Stir through 1/2 tbsp garam masala and chopped fresh coriander if using.
+- Stir through the two cooked potatoes and ½ tin of chickpeas and mash well.
+Stir through ½ tablespoon garam masala and chopped fresh coriander if using.